leventov/Koloboke/README.md

  - Performance experience
  - Bugs or problems

-Use [issues](https://github.com/OpenHFT/Koloboke/issues) or drop me a line at leventov@ya.ru.
+Use [issues](https://github.com/OpenHFT/Koloboke/issues) or ask a question in [OpenHFT Google group](https://groups.google.com/forum/#!forum/open-hft).

 ### How to build and develop
 Gradle build requires Java 8 compiler, set `JAVA_HOME` environment variable to the JDK8 location,